Marketing

 {{contact.firstName}}interpolation. - Schedule — send now or pick a future timestamp.

-Save calls POST /api/v1/marketing-campaigns — the campaign sits in draft state until you trigger send.
+Save calls POST /api/v1/broadcasts — the broadcast sits in draft state until you trigger send.

 Sending

-Click Send test first — this triggers POST /api/v1/marketing-campaigns/:id/send-test which delivers a single email to the address you specify, with the compiled template.
+Click Send test first — this triggers POST /api/v1/broadcasts/:id/send-test which delivers a single email to the address you specify, with the compiled template.
 Verify it looks right.

-Click Send to fire POST /api/v1/marketing-campaigns/:id/send.
-The campaign flips through scheduled → sending → sent (or failed).
+Click Send to fire POST /api/v1/broadcasts/:id/send.
+The broadcast flips through scheduled → sending → sent (or failed).
 The send is enqueued; the response returns immediately.

 Templates

-Reusable templates live under /marketing-campaigns/templates.
+Reusable templates live under /compose-templates.
 Each template has a name, channel-specific subject/body, and Mustache variables.
-The compile endpoint (POST /marketing-campaigns/templates/compile) renders a template against sample data — useful for previewing.
+The compile endpoint renders a template against sample data — useful for previewing.

 Next